As Above, So Below

 The unknown, the mind of not “knowing”, is the true mind.
 It is not a blank, vacant or dull state, it is alive with the vividness and depth of Presence and Being fully here/now.

-Truth is Where You Stand No Where Else
+Truth is Where You Stand

 If you are unable to find the Truth right where you are, where else do you expect to find it?